drwwoob/McDoner/docs/futurePlan.md

 ## more naming formatting

-eh, for some reason, my functions are all named in myseriously incoherant ways, like i just figured encryption functions named in "encrypt", "encrypted", "encryptToString", "exportInString", "save", "toString" and "to_string"... very unique, many diversion in my project, so politically correct(
+eh, for some reason, my functions are all named in myseriously incoherant ways, like i just figured encryption functions named in "encrypt", "encrypted", "encryptToString", "encryptIntoFile", "exportInString", "save", "toString" and "to_string"... very unique, many diversion in my project, so politically correct(

+## check for '/'

+I did implement encryption and decryption, but can't remember which step i checked it, so i guess i need to walk through all the encryption and decryption functions to figure this out ;)

+## zoom-in and zoom-out

+honestly can't think of a reason anyone's doing it, but i guess, y not